GNOME/ghex/README.md

 GHex is part of the GNOME Extra Apps family of applications and is not a core GNOME application.

-## Note re: Beta State of GHex 4

-The `master` branch now contains GHex 4, which is presently in beta state.
-However, testing is welcome.
-It may be most easily installed for most users via Flatpak, using the `gnome-nightly` repository.

-For more information, please see [this document](/BETA-INFO.txt).

 ## System Requirements

 Please see the meson.build file for details.